Skip to content

 To calculate your overhead costs for an electrical job, use the following formula:

-Hourly overhead costs x # of hours the job will take to complete
+Hourly overhead costs x Number of hours the job will take to complete

 Your profit margin is how much money you make once you’ve covered all the costs for a job—like materials and labor.